peterzheng98/RCompiler-Spec/src/crates-and-source-files.md

 r[crate.module-def]
 A Rust source file describes a module, the name and location of which &mdash;
-in the module tree of the current crate &mdash; are defined from outside the source file: either by an explicit [Module][grammar-Module] item in a referencing source file, or by the name of the crate itself.
+in the module tree of the current crate &mdash; are defined from outside the source file: either by an explicit Module item in a referencing source file, or by the name of the crate itself.

 r[crate.items]